CH0I-VACT0r/adaptive-boss-difficulty-QA/README.md

 | Observed Clear Rate |   48% |
 | Absolute Error      |    2% |

 The proposed framework successfully reproduced the designer-intended difficulty with high accuracy.
+This result suggests that reinforcement learning personas can effectively support automated game balancing and reduce repetitive QA efforts.

 ---